Home / Heritage / Royal Greenhouses in Laeken

 Royal Greenhouses in Laeken

 They are the culmination of various meetings, letters, sketches and plans exchanged between architect Alphonse Balat and King Leopold II.
-But above all, they inspired the new Belgian architecture of the day, and their influence spread, with Art Nouveau, throughout the world.
+But above all, they inspired the new Belgian architecture of the day, and their influence spread, together with Art Nouveau, throughout the world.

-The present-day plant collection at the Greenhouses in Laeken is valuable from three viewpoints :
+The present-day plant collection at the Greenhouses in Laeken is valuable from three viewpoints:

 • The current collections still respect the spirit that prevailed when the original collections were planted.